QuTech-Delft/libqasm/README.md

 ### ARM specific dependencies

-We are having problems when using the `m4` and `zulu-opendjk` Conan packages on an ARMv8 architecture.
+We are having problems when using the `zulu-opendjk` Conan package on an ARMv8 architecture.
-`m4` is required by Flex/Bison and `zulu-openjdk` provides the Java JRE required by the ANTLR generator.
+`zulu-openjdk` provides the Java JRE required by the ANTLR generator.
-So, for the time being, we are installing Flex/Bison and Java manually for this platform.
+So, for the time being, we are installing Java manually for this platform.

-* `Flex` >= 2.6.4
-* `Bison` >= 3.0
 * `Java JRE` >= 11

 ## Build